 A course for relevant topics not included in the official interior design curriculum.
 Format may vary.
+Course may be repeated with different topics for up to 9 hours of credit.

 ARID 4010 Interior Design Internship

 Prerequisite: Junior standing in interior design and ARID 3112.
 A course designed to involve the student in the actual activities and processes of a professional interior design atmosphere.
 Interviews may be required.
 Assessment reviews are completed by student, internship supervisor and field supervisor.
 Written documentation and a journal are required.